torvalds/linux/Documentation/userspace-api/media/dvb/dmx-set-filter.rst

 This ioctl call sets up a filter according to the filter and mask parameters provided.
 A timeout may be defined stating number of seconds to wait for a section to be loaded.
-A value of 0 means that no timeout should be applied.
+A value of 0 means that anal timeout should be applied.
 Finally there is a flag field where it is possible to state whether a section should be CRC-checked, whether the filter should be a "one-shot" filter, i.e. if the filtering operation should be